Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![Altimeter](../../img/wso_baro_altitude.jpg)

-A counter-pointer style altimeter, with thousandths in the counter window and 100 foot increments around the face.
+A counter-pointer style altimeter, with thousandths in the counter window (4) and 100 foot increments around the face (5).
 The altimeter has an absolute range of 80,000 feet.
-The altimeter includes a barometric scale for setting local pressure with the knob on the indicator.
+The altimeter includes a barometric scale (3) for setting local pressure with the knob (1) on the indicator.

-Works in either electric (normal operation mode) or pneumatic (STBY) mode, switchable via a spring-loaded three position switch labelled RESET and STBY.
+Works in either electric (normal operation mode) or pneumatic (STBY) mode, switchable via a spring-loaded three position switch (2) labelled RESET and STBY.

 When held in RESET for more than 3 seconds the system will be reset and moved out of STBY.